-The next step in processing your wine is filtering.
-This takes place between 1 and 2 weeks after fining.
+The next step in processing your wine is filtering which takes place between 1 and 2 weeks after fining.
 Since fining, the wine has been sitting on the second shelf in the front row where we’ve been constantly watching as the fermentation stops and the clearing proceeds.
 We’re looking for signs that need attention to ensure this part of the process runs smoothly.

 Before filtering begins the staff get a workout, moving carboys from the second shelf to the lower shelf.
 Doing this 30 to 40 times is a workout!
-The wines are placed in reverse order of filtering with 4 in the back row and 4 in the front row.
-This order is to ensure the lighter wines are filtered first and the heavier wines last.
-We recently implemented an automated system that ensures we get it right.
-It reports the order we need to follow for all of the wines due to be filtered.
-This takes the guesswork out and focuses the staff on their workout.
+We place wines in reverse order of filtering with 4 in the back row and 4 in the front row to ensure the lighter wines are filtered first and the heavier wines last.
+Our recently implemented automated system ensures we get it right.
+It reports the order we need to follow for all wines due to be filtered, eliminating guesswork so staff can focus on their workout.

 Filtering captures particles in your wine and setting up the filtering machine involves a lot of work to set up the filtering machine, followed by a repetitive process of running the wine from one carboy through the filtering machine and into another carboy.
 The last step is to thoroughly clean the filtering machine.

 During our filtering session, we’ll clean and reset the machine one or more times to change from fine to coarse filters.
 The laydown order is driven in part by the filter pad requirements so we can minimize the number of filter pads we use.
 This minimizes our impact on the environment.
-Used filter pads are composted in the same manner as kitchen waste.
+We compost used filter pads the same as we do kitchen waste.